 School district capital facility plans are adopted annually by King County.
-Of the 20 districts in the County, 13 of the plans are currently adopted.
+Of the 20 districts in the County, 13 ((of the)) have plans ((are-)) currently adopted by the County.
 Since capital facilities plans are not mandatory for special districts under GMA, King County has no way of compelling a school district to prepare a plan unless they want a school impact fee.
 The Seattle, Mercer Island and Tukwila school districts do not have any unincorporated territory so they are not eligible for a school impact fee from King County.
 The Bellevue, Shoreline, Skykomish and Vashon school districts have territory in unincorporated King County but have adequate capacity in existing facilities and therefore are not eligible for impact fees and are not required to submit a plan to King County.